Bruno de Carvalho Dornelas

 • Clinical, Laboratory, and Therapeutic Aspects of Crotalus durissus (South American Rattlesnake) Victims: A Literature Review

-Bruno Tumang Frare, Yann Keller Silva Resende, Bruno de Carvalho Dornelas, Miguel Tannus Jorge, Valter Augusto Souza Ricarte, Lívia Maria Alves, and Luiz Fernando Moreira Izidoro
+Bruno Tumang Frare, Yann Keller Silva Resende, Bruno de Carvalho Dornelas, Miguel Tannus Jorge, Valter Augusto Souza Ricarte, Lívia Maria Alves, Luiz Fernando Moreira Izidoro

 RECENT SCHOLAR PUBLICATIONS